 In connection with the brokered private placement, the Company issued 1,560,400 compensation options ("Compensation Options") and 1,189,600 corporate finance options (the "Corporate Finance Options").
-Each Compensation Option and Corporate Finance Option entitles the holder to purchase one common share at a price of \$0.20 for a period of three years (Note 9(e)).
+Each Compensation Option and Corporate Finance Option entitles the holder to purchase one common share at a price of \$0.20 for a period of three years (Note 10(e)).

-The Company also issued 700,000 finder's units and 700,000 finder's warrants in connection with the brokered private placement and 504,000 finder's units and 504,000 finder's warrants in connection with the non-brokered private placement.
-Each unit and warrant have the same terms as contained in the respective private placements (Note 9(e)).
+The Company also issued 700,000 finder's unit warrants and 700,000 finder's warrants in connection with the brokered private placement and 504,000 finder's unit warrants and 504,000 finder's warrants in connection with the non-brokered private placement.
+Each unit and warrant have the same terms as contained in the respective private placements (Note 10(e)).